chef-boneyard/infoblox-cookbook/usage_guide.md

 Chef Guide for Infoblox Cookbook users
 ======================================

-Infoblox cookbook is a LWRP cookbook developed to automate the workflows that can be triggered from the vCenter Orchestator(vCO).
+Infoblox cookbook is a LWRP cookbook developed to automate the workflows that can create NIOS records along with provisioning/deprovisioning VMs in vCenter server.
 The cookbook has recipes that can be used in a chef environment.
 This section describes how to use this cookbook.

 If you are new to Chef please continue reading the below section, also see the official documentation of Chef at www.chef.io.